Royals score 3 in 11th inning to outlast Nationals 7-4

 RENDON OUT OF ALL-STAR GAME

 Washington 3B Anthony Rendon was replaced on the NL All-Star team by Los Angeles’ Max Muncy.
-Rendon, who was selected to his first all-star team, said earlier this week he was considering pulling out of next week’s game in Cleveland to give time for some injuries to heal.
-Rendon has started 53 consecutive games since coming off the injured list May 7.
+Rendon, who has started 53 consecutive games since coming off the injured list May 7, is dealing with tightness in his left hamstring and quadriceps.

+“I’ve been playing with it for the last two, three weeks, so it’s no concern,” Rendon said.
+“I know how to ease up, and I’ve played through injuries before.
+It’s nothing significant, but be smart about it because we still have the whole next half of the season to worry about.”

 BACK AT LAST